SupaxInc/data-structure-and-algorithms/README.md

         preMap[crs].append(pre)  *# For input [1,0], creates preMap[1] = [0]*
         ```

+        ***Think about how it "backtracks", we complete the course when we backtrack so it goes backwards***

         This creates a graph where:

         - Each key (course) points to what you need to take before it